sguzunov/docs/docs/glue42-concepts/07_notifications/02_javascript/notifications-js.md

 There are 4 customizations you can make:

 - specify an [Interop](../../data-sharing-between-apps/interop/javascript/index.html) handler method which will be called by the GNS Desktop Manager before passing a notification to GNS clients (UIs).
-The GNS Desktop Manager will call this method and if any application returns `true`, the GNS Desktop Manager will assume that the application will handle the notification and won't pass it to other clients.
+The GNS Desktop Manager will call this method and if any app returns `true`, the GNS Desktop Manager will assume that the app will handle the notification and won't pass it to other clients.
 - specify an Interop popup method which should be called by GNS clients instead of displaying their own notifications;
 - specify an Interop detail method which should be called by GNS clients instead of displaying their own notification details view;
 - specify a list of Glue42 Actions associated with the notification which GNS clients can use to display buttons or a context menu with the actions applicable to a notification.
 Each action is tied to an Interop method which will be called when the action is executed.

 #### Using Notifications in a Workflow

-A mortgage specialist might be entering information about a mortgage in an application.
+A mortgage specialist might be entering information about a mortgage in an app.
 This will create a server-side notification that in turn will be pushed to a mortgage support team.
-Then, the notification will be received by a team member who will click on it and the "Mortgages" application will be automatically opened.
+Then, the notification will be received by a team member who will click on it and the "Mortgages" app will be automatically opened.
 The team member can then review and validate the information entered by the mortgage specialist.

 All this becomes possible by assigning an Interop detail routing method to the notification so that the GNS Desktop Manager will call this method (registered by the "Mortgages" app) instead of showing the notification details.